-Rake a patch of sand, walk through it.
+Rake a small patch of sand (enough for 2 or 3 clear prints), walk through it.

-Have the students stand with the light at their backs and the sign in front of them and observe the track

-Then have them walk around to the other side of the sign and observe how the sign becomes clearer looking into the light.
+- Have the students stand with the light at their backs and the sign in front of them and observe the track. - Then have them walk around to the other side of the sign and observe how the sign becomes clearer looking into the light.